 WebSphere is an IBM software that performs the role of the application server.
-It is a software framework and middleware that hosts the java based web applications.
-WebSphere was built using open standards such as Java EE, XML and web services.
-It is used to develop and deploy backend applications or services built using Java or J2EE so that the client can access it using web browsers or any other clients.
+It is a software framework and middleware that hosts Java-based web applications.
+WebSphere was built using open standards such as Java EE, XML, and web services.
+It is used to develop and deploy back-end applications or services built using Java or J2EE to access it using web browsers or any other clients.

 Below is the top 8 difference between WebLogic vs WebSphere

-Both WebLogic vs WebSphere are popular choices in the market; let us discuss some of the major Difference Between WebLogic vs WebSphere:
+Both are popular choices in the market; let us discuss some of the significant differences:

-- WebLogic has default Transaction Attribute as “Supports” but WebSphere doesn’t have any default Transaction attribute.
+- WebLogic has a default Transaction Attribute as “Supports,” but WebSphere has no default Transaction attribute.

 - WebLogic is evolving faster than WebSphere.

-- Class loading is easier to understand and effective in WebLogic than WebSphere.
+- Class loading is easier to understand and more effective in WebLogic than in WebSphere.

 Below is the topmost comparisons between WebLogic vs WebSphere are as follows –

 |We need to invest a lot of time initially to understand all the features and their working.